zot/textcraft/html/README.md

 @find thing                                    --  Find a thing
 @find thing location                           --  Find a thing from a location
 @info                                          --  List important information
+@instances proto                               --  Display all instances
-@js var1 var2 = value2 var3... ; code...       --  Run JavaScript code with optional variable bindings
+@js var1 = thing1, var2 = thing2... ; code...  --  Run JavaScript code with optional variable bindings

-   You can use ! as a synonym for @js if it's the first character of a command
+   Note that commas between variable bindings are optional The initial variable values are things looked up by name and bound to specProxies for the things You can use ! as a synonym for @js if it's the first character of a command

+   The following are predefined for convenience:
+     me                        specProxy for your thing
+     anyHas(things, property)
+     anyHas(things, property, item)
+                               returns whether any of things is associated with item (defaults to 'me') findNearby()
+     findNearby(thing)         PROMISE for nearby items (thing defaults to your thing) cmd(item, ...)            creates a command context
+     cmdf(FORMAT, arg, ...)    creates a command context doThings(thing..., func)  find things and call func

-   In this code you can use cmd(...) and cmdf(template, ...) to create a CommandContext CommandContexts also support cmd() and cmdf() to chain commands a CommandContext result will automatically run
+   CommandContexts also support methods cmd() and cmdf() to allow chaining return a command context to run a command

+   FOUR TYPES OF PROXIES

+   SPEC PROXY
+   Arguments to @js and @call are bound to specProxies, not to things.
+Spec proxies make it convienient to access its persisted properties, so value.name accesses thing._name in the value's thing.
+You can use vlaue._thing to get the real thing.
+Both spec proxies and their things support the other three types of proxies, below.

+   ASSOC/ASSOCMANY PROXY !!!
+USES PROMISES !!!
+   thing.assoc lets you access associations with other things by using promises.
+This means you need to AWAIT values.
+For example, to get a thing's location, you can say await thing.assoc.location.
+   @dump will list all of a thing's associations and also everything associated with it.
+You can use thing.assocMany to get array results even if there is only one association a property.

+   ASSOCID/ASSOCIDMANY PROXY
+   thing.assocId lets you access associations by THING ID and does not use promises, so you don't need to use await.
+This means thing.assocId.location returns a NUMBER, NOT A THING.
+This means you need to AWAIT values, like with assoc proxies.
+You can use thing.assocIdMany to get array results even if there is only one association a property.

+   REFS PROXY !!!
+USES PROMISES !!!
+   thing.refs lets you access things associated with a thing by using promises.
+For example, thing.refs.location will return an array of everything located in thing.

 @link loc1 link1 link2 loc2                    --  create links between two things
 @loud                                          --  enable all output for this command
 @method thing name (args...) body              --  Define a method on a thing The method actually runs in the context of the thing's MudConnection, not the thing itself
-   @call calls the method with whatever arguments it provides This can use CommandContexts, see @js for details.
+   @call calls the method with specProxies for whatever arguments it provides.
+See @js for details.

 @move thing location                           --  Move a thing
 @mute                                          --  temporarily silence all output commands that are not yours